MohitBokariya/IRIS-data/README.md

 # IRIS-data
 This bash script download IRIS seismic data in SAC format from any available network station.

-This script require FetchData script to download seismic data Can Dowload latest version of FetchData scripts from here - https://earthscope.github.io/fetch-scripts/
+In Linux you will require "mseed2sac" before running script.
+Can be install using this command-  sudo apt install mseed2sac This script require FetchData script to download seismic data Can Dowload latest version of FetchData scripts from here - https://earthscope.github.io/fetch-scripts/